coding-pioneers/xhprof-toolset/README.md

 contribute your documentation to the project.

-For monitoring HTTP Requests the toolset uses information gathering and processed by the plugin (Query Monitor)[https://de.wordpress.org/plugins/query-monitor/], if the plugin is not active, this information will not be available.
+For monitoring HTTP Requests the toolset uses information gathering and processed by the plugin [Query Monitor](https://de.wordpress.org/plugins/query-monitor/), if the plugin is not active, this information will not be available.

 The toolset should also work without WordPress, but it will only provide information about start and end time, duration,